 Most Dungeons & Dragons settings (Forgotten Realms, Eberron, DragonLance, Midgard, Greyhawk) exist in a similar socio-economic state to the late Middle Ages through the Victorian period.
 The commonality of magic, the relative wealth and existence of a middle class, and other indicators compare fairly well to those concepts.
 There is a certain apocrypha that makes it clear that much of the fantasy we roleplay is not from Arthurian legend, instead there are modern concepts such as trade guilds, inns with more individual rooms than sleeping halls, massive sailing ships, some worlds even have printing presses producing newspapers.

 Something lacking in almost every world set within that many hundred year period is sports.
-Almost all sporting events mentioned in the literature is individual in nature, essentially replacing things which were in the original Olympics.
-This ignores the fact that by the time societies had inns, guilds, papers, etc they had team sports.
+Almost all sporting events mentioned in the literature are individual in nature, essentially replacing things which were in the original Olympics.
+This ignores the fact that by the time societies had inns, guilds, papers, etc. they had team sports.